Wydawnictwo Avia Artis - ebooki

 -

-“The Night-born” is a book by Jack London, an American novelist.
+“Theft” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-The Night-born is a series of short stories by Jack London.
-It consists of ten moving and thrilling stories such as: The Night-Born, The Madness of
+Theft is a political piece set in Washington, DC.
+A Congressman, Howard Knox, is ready to reveal the corrupt practices of Anthony Starkweather, a wealthy ind-

 - ePub + Mobi 12 pkt